Skip to Content

 6. RESPONSIBILITIES

-1. EHSRM is responsible for implementing the requirements of the MS4 General Permit for the university.
+1. EHSREM is responsible for implementing the requirements of the MS4 General Permit for the university.
 These requirements are included in the university’s SWMP approved by the TCEQ.
-As the MS4 responsible authority, the director of EHSRM (or a designee) is authorized to ensure compliance with applicable regulations and policies to minimize polluted stormwater discharge from university property in accordance with the provisions of the MS4 General Permit.
+As the MS4 responsible authority, the director of EHSREM, or designee, is authorized to ensure compliance with applicable regulations and policies to minimize polluted stormwater discharge from university property in accordance with the provisions of the MS4 General Permit.

-3. EHSRM has primary responsibility for implementing the SWMP, including but not limited to: conducting inspections, administering training, providing education and outreach, collecting data from responsible departments, and submitting the MS4 annual report.
+3. EHSREM has primary responsibility for implementing the SWMP, including but not limited to: conducting inspections, administering training, providing education and outreach, collecting data from responsible departments, and submitting the MS4 annual report.

 1. Athletics;